Frequently Asked Questions

-What coronavirus measures are in place?We are following the protocol set by the Dutch Museum Association.
-For an up-to-date overview of the measures, please visit the actual measures page of the Dutch government.
+Which coronavirus measures are in place?We are following the protocol set by the Dutch Museum Association.
+For an up-to-date overview of the measures Holiday in Holland

-Which facilities does the museum have?The museum has a lift, toilet for disabled persons, shop, cloakroom with lockers, folding stools and a wheelchair.
+What are the facilities?The museum has a lift, toilet for disabled persons, shop, cloakroom with lockers, folding stools and a wheelchair.
 There are no parking facilities.
 For an overview of parking options, please visit the website www.deventer.nl/parkeren.

 Is there a cafe in the museum?There is no cafe in the museum.
-It is not permitted to bring alcohol, ice cream, or hot snacks.
-No food or drink is allowed inside the museum.
+NB: it is not permitted to bring food or drinks.

 Museum De Waag warmly welcomes everyone.
 If you have any questions during your visit, please speak to one of our team members who will be more than happy to help.